Use code HELLO10 to save 10% off your first order. T&Cs apply.

 Mixing:

-Having fully prepared the substrate, thoroughly stir the contents of Part ‘A’, then pour all of the hardener Part ‘B’ into the pot containing resin Part ‘A’ and mix thoroughly for several minutes using a low speed electric drill until a clear homogenous mix is obtained.
+Having fully prepared the substrate, add all the contents of the curing agent, Part B, to epoxy resin Part A and mix thoroughly for several minutes using a low speed electric drill until a clear homogenous mix is obtained.

 Keep all components at room temperature for 24 hours before use.